abdrahmansoltan/Learning-Notes/HTML-CSS-SASS/04-CSS.md

 - `auto` vs `fr`

-  - `auto` is shy (jest take the required space that fits its content)
+  - `auto` is shy (just takes the required space that fits its content)
   - `fr` is greedy (take the remaining space available)

 - `fr` could be used with any values to determine relationship between rows/columns like: